DAVID J. WILLIS ATTORNEY

 Rambling.
-A business email should get to the point (bullet or numbered points if more than one) and, as previously noted, probably not exceed 200 words.
-If more content needs to be transmitted, it should be done in the form of one or more relevant attachments, clearly labeled.
+A business email should get to the point.
+Use bullets or numbering and, as previously noted, avoid exceeding around 200 words.
+If more content needs to be transmitted, it should be done in the form of clearly-labeled attachments.
 Topics should reflect a logical arrangement rather than a meandering stream of consciousness.
-Complex subjects should be broken into discrete paragraphs, lists, and numbered items (numbering facilitates a precise response – e.g., "As to your item (2), I would suggest. . . ."

 Center of the Universe.
-Professional offices often encounter clients who send emails as if that client were the only person communicating with the firm by email – when in fact businesses often receive dozens of emails per day.
-"Center of the Universe" emails are unaddressed, unsigned, vague as to content, separated by days or weeks (or even months!), and devoid of an email thread to which the firm can refer – all adding up to unreasonable and egotistical assumptions on the part of the sender that (1) the firm has no one else to communicate with; (2) we have been keeping the sender's case first and foremost in our thoughts since their last email a week or a month or a year ago; and (3) we have nothing better to do than go back and search through perhaps hundreds of emails in order to see what the inquirer is talking about.
-This is rude, plain and simple.
-Our new policy is simply not to respond.
+Lawyers receive dozens of emails per day.
+“Center of the Universe” emails are unaddressed, unsigned, vague as to content, separated by days or weeks, and devoid of an email thread – all adding up to the unreasonable assumption by the sender that (1) the lawyer has no one else to communicate with; (2) he or she has been keeping the sender’s case first and foremost in mind since last contact a month ago; and (3) the lawyer has nothing better to do than go back and search dozens or hundreds of emails in order to identify the inquirer and see what this message is about.